movementlabsxyz/MIP/MIP/mip-74/README.md

 ### Actors and components

 The Native Bridge is operated via contracts, key holders and a relayer.
-The following actors and components are involved:
+More precisely the following actors and components are involved:

 1. **User**: this is the entity that interacts with the Native Bridge.
 The user can be a contract or an external account.
 1. **L1 Native Bridge contract**: this is the contract that is deployed on the L1 chain.
 It is responsible for locking and releasing (unlocking) assets on the L1 chain.
 1. **L2 Native Bridge contract**: this is the contract that is deployed on the L2 chain.
 It is responsible for minting and burning assets on the L2 chain.
 1. **Governance contract**: this is an L2 contract on L2 that is used to adjust the parameters of the Native Bridge components on L2.
 1. **Governance Operator**: this is the entity that can adjust the parameters of the Native Bridge via the governance contract or directly.
+1. **Relayer**: this is the software component that is responsible for transferring assets between the L1 and L2 Native Bridge contracts by completing transfers initiated by the user.

 In addition to protect the Native Bridge against faulty components, the Rate Limiter and the Insurance Fund are introduced.
 Figure 1 shows the architecture of the Native Bridge including the following components: